MikhailProg/telecom_task/README.md

 There is a network of sensors, sensors measure a temperature and a brightness.
 The sensors are polled for these parameters by a controller.
-The controller gathers parameters, calculates averaged values and from time to time sends averaged temperature and arbitrary text to sensors.
+The controller gathers parameters, calculates averaged values and sends averaged temperature and arbitrary text to sensors.
 Each sensor shows received info on its output device.

 The network is not reliable and sensors can be unreachable by the controller.
 Lost sensors are left in their local network where they need to choose a master